ember526/LC/README.md

 ### 125.Valid Palindrome
 1. Good helpers with strings : isalpha, isalnum and tolower.
 2. "Ignoring cases" means "a==A", rather than "there are no upper case letters".
+### 127.Word Ladder
+1. Use BFS to solve the problm, and all the words that only differ in one charactor are adjacent nodes in a graph.
+### 130.Surrounded Regions
+### 138.Copy List with Random Pointer
+1. Weave the new list upon the old one and them seperate them apart.
+2. Deal with the random pointer before instead of at the same time with serating the lists.
+### 148.Sort List
+1. It is really easy to forget to set the end of every left-list to NULL.
+### 150.Evaluate Reverse Polish Notation
+1. Lambda expression XD
 ### 155.Min Stack
 1. Notice that this question requires a stack, which can give its min in O(1) time.
  It gets to do that by pushing its old MIN into stack (again) every time a same or smaller MIN comes in; and when MIN pops out, the next element on the stack is the second smallest which then serves as the new MIN.
 Notice that we would "update" MIN even the new comer is equal to the MIN; we do this because such new comers have the rightful claim to the MIN and this value would still be the MIN even if one of such values pops out.